Theodor-Pirvu/Theodor-Pirvu/README.md

 - 🤝 I’m looking for help with **Rust**

-- 👨‍💻 All of my projects are available at [theodor-pirvu.github.io](theodor-pirvu.github.io)

 - 💬 Ask me about **OpenCV**

 - 📫 How to reach me **pirvutheodor@gmail.com**